Awards and exhibitions

-I’ve been lucky enough to have won a few awards over the years.
+I’ve been lucky enough to have won a few awards and been accepted into international exhibitions over the years.

 Wildlife Artist of the Year: Category winner – 2019.